-While infomercials are certainly a large (and well-known) aspect of the ASOTV package, there are many steps that must take place between receiving an ASOTV option and reaching this stage.
-We sat down with Edison Nation’s in-house DRTV Manager, Anna Schau and Intellectual Property Manager, Scott Dromms to answer your questions regarding what the ASOTV option really means.
+While DRTV spots are certainly a large (and well-known) aspect of the ASOTV package, there are many steps that must take place between receiving an ASOTV option and reaching this stage.
+We sat down with Edison Nation ASOTV Director, Anna Curry?and Intellectual Property Manager, Scott Dromms to answer your questions regarding what?submitting to our As Seen on TV Open Search really means.

 Q. How is an ASOTV search different from the typical Edison Nation Live Product Searches?

-Q. If an inventor’s submission reaches stage G8 in an ASOTV search, will their product get its own infomercial?
+Q. If an inventor?s invention submission reaches stage G8 in an ASOTV search, will their product get its own infomercial?

 Scott: Potentially yes, but not always.
 In a sponsored LPS, G8 means the sponsor has decided they want to “pursue” the commercialization of the product and they have licensed the rights to it.
 Is that a guarantee that the product will ultimately make it to market?
 Not necessarily.
 Occasionally a sponsor has changes that occur, like market shifts or development and pricing issues that could delay or even prevent full commercialization of the product.
 Our hope is that once a product reaches G8, it will be the start of a sales life for the idea.
-ASOTV items will often go into an “option period” which allows a sponsor the due diligence time to consider the item.
-They have essentially called “first dibs” on the submission in question.
-They have a period of time for this (typically 180 days), which allows them to develop prototypes, review sourcing options, determine costing, discuss and develop a potential marketing campaign, do market research (focus groups, consumer intercept programs, or 3rd party survey/market research companies) and potentially develop a “test” advertisement that will allow them to gauge the market for the product.
-The ASOTV world is a world dictated by performance metrics and a product’s potential which can be learned through extensive analysis and extrapolation of those test metrics.
+The ASOTV world is a world dictated by performance metrics and a product?s potential which can be learned through extensive analysis and extrapolation of those test metrics.